“Don’t let your past determine who you become.”

 Martin grew up in a loving two-parent household.
 He was close to both his parents, but especially his dad.

 “I was really blessed to have both mother and father in the household.
-And my father was one of my mentors who really taught me what it was to grow up and be a successful young man,” he said.
+And my father was one of my mentors who really taught me what it was to grow up and be a successful young man, regardless of what education and career pathway I chose,” he said.

 A child preacher in pumps